 - Crack open a window.
 This will help the air flow up into the chimney and help prevent the buildup of carbon monoxide in your home.
 Also, install a fire detector and a carbon monoxide detector in the same room as your stove, and always have a fire extinguisher nearby.

 - Have the chimney cleaned and inspected regularly by a certified expert.
+Learn what to look for when hiring a chimney sweep.

 Because they are portable and affordable, space heaters are hard to beat when you need extra heat for your home.